MileumTechnologies/Scan-N-Take/README.md

 - Move inside the project folder and run `npm install`

 - Run either `ionic serve`(for web version) or `ionic serve --lab`(for mobile version)

+### How to install android apk

+- Download and install Apk Installer from Play Store

+- Copy the .apk file from your PC to your android (anywhere on the device)

+- Open Apk Installer and go to Install APKs

+- Select and install desired APK

+- Open after installation or as a regular app